descope/descope-kotlin/README.md

     backupCustomScheme = "<OPTIONAL_CUSTOM_SCHEME_FROM_SETUP_#2>"
 )

+// When starting a flow for an authenticated user, provide the authentication info Descope.sessionManager.session?.run {
+    runner.flowAuthentication("flow-id", refreshJwt)
+}

 // Starting an authentication flow runner.start(this@MainActivity)

-// Starting a flow for an authenticated user Descope.sessionManager.session?.run {
-    runner.start(this@MainActivity, "flow-id", refreshJwt)
-}
 ```

 When supporting Magic Links the `resume` function must be called.
 In your authentication Activity